top of page

 • Pelvic Inflammatory Disease (PID).
 Bacteria can enter the reproductive tract during a surgical abortion, causing pelvic inflammatory disease (PID)[4].

-Get the unbiased medical information needed to make a fully informed decision for your unplanned pregnancy at CORE Healthcare for Women of Central Georgia!
+Get the unbiased medical information needed to make an informed decision for your unplanned pregnancy at CORE Healthcare for Women of Central Georgia.
 We’re happy to answer your questions!

 Abortion Information in Central GA